cognate-lang/cognate/README.md

 ```
 sudo make install
 ```
 This installs cognate to the /usr/local prefix.
-To install to a different directory, use this command
+To install to a different directory, use this command:
 ```
 sudo make PREFIX=/my/prefix/dir install
 ```